Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 The EasyBuild installation with the EasyConfigs mentioned below will do three or four things:

-1. It will copy the container to your own file space.
-We realise containers can be big, but it ensures that you have complete control over when a container is removed again.
+1. It will copy the container to your own EasyBuild software installation space.
+    We realise containers can be big, but it ensures that you have complete control over when a container is removed.

     We will remove a container from the system when it is not sufficiently functional anymore, but the container may still work for you.
 E.g., after an upgrade of the